connectedbits/workflow-kit/dmn/README.md

-# Spot Feel
+# DMN

-A light-weight DMN FEEL expression evaluator and business rule engine in Ruby.
+A light-weight DMN (Decision Model and Notation) and FEEL expression evaluator and business rule engine in Ruby.

 This gem implements a subset of FEEL (Friendly Enough Expression Language) as defined in the [DMN 1.3 specification](https://www.omg.org/spec/DMN/1.3/PDF) with some additional extensions.

 FEEL expressions are parsed into an abstract syntax tree (AST) and then evaluated in a context.
 The context is a hash of variables and functions to be resolved inside the expression.

 Expressions are safe, side-effect free, and deterministic.
-They are ideal for capturing business logic for storage in a database or embedded in DMN, BPMN, or Form documents for execution in a workflow engine like [Spot Flow](https://github.com/connectedbits/spot-flow).
+They are ideal for capturing business logic for storage in a database or embedded in DMN, BPMN, or Form documents for execution in a workflow engine.

 This project was inspired by these excellent libraries: